 4. How do I apply to the MA Concentration in Elementary Education?

-- Step 1: apply to the University through CSU Mentor (current MSC students: the application fee will be waived as you are applying for a change of program only; please contact the Elementary Education Office for details)
+- Step 1: apply to the University through Cal State Apply (current MSC students: the application fee will be waived as you are applying for a change of program only; please contact the Elementary Education Office for details)

 - Step 2: complete a departmental application: EED Department Application Form